Jerrold Lee Shapiro: Education and academic career

-Clinical and Consulting career
+Career

 Shapiro was first licensed in Hawaii in 1974 and later in California in 1978.
 During his career, he has held advanced certifications: A Diplomate from the American Board of Medical Psychotherapists (ABMP, 1987–2010), a Certified Clinical Consultant by American Society of Clinical Hypnosis (1994-2006), certified by the National Registry of Certified Group Therapists (1997-2006), and listed in the National Register of Health Care Providers in Psychology (1978–2019).

 From 1970 until 2020, Shapiro was engaged in the part-time practice of individual, group, couple and family psychotherapy.
 He was a partner in the King Kalakaua Center for Humanistic Psychotherapy in Honolulu from 1974 to 1982, a member of Spectrum Comprehensive Mental Health, and partner in a private practice in Los Altos, CA. He was also a visiting staff counselor at the Counseling Center (Crown & Kresge Colleges), University of California, Santa Cruz 1978–1979.

 He was founding/managing partner of Family Business Solutions, a consulting firm that specialized in Family Business.
 In particular, the consultation is designed to help family and closely held businesses through transitions.

 Among his consultations are several with the U.S. Air Force in the Pacific, U.S. Army (Hawaii) and Navy (Pearl Harbor).
 These have been primarily focused on Command Communications Equal Opportunities, Race Relations, family life and combat veterans' needs.